-If you’ve ever had to lay concrete in the cold, then you can attest to the fact that it doesn’t set up as fast as it aught too.
-Actually, inclement weather can delay the curing of concrete considerably.
+If you’ve ever had to lay concrete in the cold, then you can attest to the fact that it doesn’t set up as fast as it should.
+Inclement weather can delay the curing of concrete considerably.

 When it comes to curing concrete, the optimal temperature is easy to obtain most of the time…if it’s summer.
 But what about all the other months of the year?
 What do you do when winter rolls around?
 More often than not, winter will put a screeching halt on the progress of temperature-sensitive construction projects, and concrete is one such example.

 When concrete is subjected to cold weather, the time is takes to adequately cure increases significantly.
 According to the Portland Cement Association (PCA), “compression strength of concrete cured at 50 degrees Fahrenheit is expected is expected to gain strength half as quickly as concrete cured at 73 degrees Fahrenheit,” (PCA).
 So how do you speed up the process?